Bismillah al Hamdullilah Was Salaatu Was Salaamu ‘Alaa Rasoolillahi

 (Suratul Burooj Vs 4)

 It is often times mentioned that this verse refers to the story of the boy and the king.
 Though the verses do corrolate well with the Hadeeth we should exercise caution when mentioning that.
+Since it is not ‘categorically’ the meaning of the verse according to the people of knowledge.
 There is a benefit that Al Imaam Ibn Katheer – Rahimahullah mentions in his tafseer concerning the verse:

 “The Scholars of tafseer differ concerning the people this story relates to, who are they (exactly)?
 He then mentions that Ali – Radhiyallahu Anhu had a number of statements concerning who they were and where they were from.
-He mentions there is a narration from him that they were Persians, he mentions that they were from Yemen in another narration and in a third he mentions they were from Ethiopia..”
+He mentions there is a narration from him that they were Persians, he mentions that in a second narration they were from Yemen and in a third he mentions they were from Ethiopia..”

-Ibn Abbaas held that they were a people from the Children of Isra’eel and then he mentions that Imaam Ahmad, Imaam At Tirmidhi and Imaam An Nasaa’ie mentioned the story of the boy and the king in the tafseer of the verse.
+Ibn Abbaas also held that they were a people from the Children of Isra’eel, and then he (Ibn Katheer) mentions that Imaam Ahmad, Imaam At Tirmidhi and Imaam An Nasaa’ie mentioned the story of the boy and the king in the tafseer of the verse.

 Then Ibn Katheer mentions the statement of the great Mufaseer Muqaatil – Rahimahullah:

-“The people of the ditch were three (I.e. those who punished people by way of a fire-filled trench): One in Najraan in Yemen; Another in Shaam (Area of Syria, Jordon etc) and another in Persia.
+“The people of the ditch were three (I.e. those who punished people by way of a fire-filled trench): One in Najraan in Yemen; Another in Shaam (Area of Syria, Jordon etc) and another in Persia (The area of present day Iraaq).
 As for the one in Shaam then he was Antoninus The Roman, as for the Persian then it was King Nebuchadnezzar, and as for the one in the arab lands, then he was Yusuf Dhoo Nawaas..”

 (Tafseer Ibn Katheer 8/271 (Tayyiba Print))